placebeyondtheclouds/AudioClassification-Pytorch-MLflow/README.md

   - added using LMDB as a data source
   - added MLflow logging
+  - checkpoints of all epochs are now saved (not just the last 3)

 - in predict.py

   - edited predict and predict_batch functions to ALSO return the result variable (breaking changes)

 - in cam++.yml

   - moved dataset folder outside the folder code
   - added MLflow parameters
   - added new parameters for changes in predict.py

+- in .gitignore

+  - added the default exclusions

+### to do:

+- also add jupyter notebook with
+  - LMDB creation code
+  - file list creation code
+  - evaluation code